ballardtj/ballardtj.github.io/_pages/consulting.md

 workflows, improving both safety and crew efficiency.

 ### Mental Well-Being and Working Hours
-I developed a new hierarchical Bayesian modeling approach for identifying individual differences in the long-term effects of working hours on mental health, enabling actionable recommendations for workforce wellbeing.
+I developed a new hierarchical Bayesian modelling approach for identifying individual differences in the long-term effects of working hours on mental health, enabling actionable recommendations for workforce wellbeing.
 This approach allows for insights not only about average effects across a workforce, but also in the variation in effects, including the proportion of employees that may be adversely affected by certain policies and the factors that may mitigate those adverse effects.
 This allowed for more